thedevdojo/Ninja-Media-Script-Theme-Default/README.md

 <img src="http://1.s3.envato.com/files/84197687/inline-preview.jpg" />

-This is the defaul theme for Ninja Media Script
+This is the default theme for Ninja Media Script